Department of Economic Development for Greene County

 These routes are in addition to the state designated BicyclePA Route A.

 BicyclePA Route A: doubles as BicyclePA Route A and traverses Greene County in a north-south direction through Waynesburg.
 BicyclePA Route A is one of seven officially designated bicycle routes located in Pennsylvania.
 The bikeway is approximately 199 miles, beginning in Greene County at the Pennsylvania / West Virginia border and ending at Lake Erie in Erie County, PA.
 Of the 199 total miles, about 26 are located within Greene County.
-For more information click here
+For more information click here for Route A

 Greene County Bicycle Paths: The Greene County Tourist Promotion Agency publishes a bicycling map for the County that depicts six bicycle rides located along public roadways.
 Each route provides access to areas of beautiful scenery.
 The names of the six routes, length, and degree of difficulty are as follows: